macroing/Dayflower-Path-Tracer/README.md

 The engine primarily uses a rendering technique called Path Tracing, which is in the family of Ray Tracing algorithms.
 As secondary rendering techniques, Ambient Occlusion, Ray Casting, Ray Marching and Ray Tracing may be used.

-This early test implementation of Dayflower, uses a library called Aparapi.
+This early test implementation of Dayflower uses a library called Aparapi.
 Aparapi is responsible for decompiling the Java bytecode into OpenCL C99 on the fly.
-The OpenCL C99 is then compiled into binary code that is executable by the current GPU.
+The OpenCL C99 is then compiled into binary code and an attempt to execute it by the current GPU is made.
+If the GPU fails to execute the binary code, it should still run, but in a Java Thread pool on the CPU.

 ### Images
 ![alt text](https://github.com/macroing/Dayflower-Path-Tracer/blob/master/images/Dayflower-House.png "Dayflower Path Tracer")